Juan de Juni

 Biography

-The French sculptor, painter and architect Juan de Juni (Jean de Joigny) was born in Burgundy in France.
+The French sculptor, painter and architect Juan de Juni was born Jean de Joigny in Burgundy in France.
 Judging by his surname, it seems probable he came from the town of Joigny, and was attracted to Spain by the artistic activity taking place in the kingdom of Castile under Charles I. There were several connections between Burgundian and Spanish religious art, and in addition Charles had recently bestowed the archbishopric of Toledo on a young Burgundian named Guillaume de Croy.
 In any event, by 1533 Juni was sculpting in Leon, after which he moved to Salamanca before settling in Valladolid in 1540.
-An exceptionally prolific artist, Juni was well suited, both technically and temperamentally, to the special religious fervour that permeated 16th-century Spain, something he shared with the expatriate Greek painter El Greco, who arrived in Spain about the time of Juni's death.
+An exceptionally prolific artist, Juni was well suited, both technically and temperamentally, to the special religious fervour that permeated 16th-century Christian art in Spain: something he shared with the expatriate Greek painter El Greco, who arrived in Spain about the time of Juni's death.

 Major Works

 In 1545 Juan de Juni carved an Entombment for the funerary chapel of Bishop Fray Antonio de Guevara, the Franciscan bishop of Mondonedo and chronicler for the Emperor Charles V, in the monastery of St Francisco in Valladolid.
-The following year he was awarded the commission to carve the high altar of Valladolid Cathedral.
+The following year he was awarded the commission to carve an altarpiece for Valladolid Cathedral.
 His other notable works include the design for a funerary chapel for the banker Alvaro de Benavente in 1557, and the Entombment group for Segovia Cathedral in 1571.

 Juni's Style of Sculpture

-Drawing on the sculptural traditions of his native Burgundy, his knowledge of classical Italian statues and the style of Mannerism, Juan de Juni succeeded in imbuing his works with the spiritual pain, grief and suffering of the time.
+Drawing on the sculptural traditions of his native Burgundy, his knowledge of Italian Renaissance sculpture and the intense forms of Mannerist art, Juan de Juni succeeded in imbuing his works with the spiritual pain, grief and suffering of the time.
 To convey these feelings, he created figures possessed with violent, often twisting movement reflecting the anguish within.
 Their faces are naturalistic, their expressions highly charged with religious emotion.
 Juni's exceptional carving is frequently enhanced by an imaginative multi-coloured "estofado" effect.

 Entombment (1541-4)